The Right Number: Concept

 Scott McCloud has been advocating the concept of the infinite canvas since he wrote about it in his 2000 book Reinventing Comics, as he believes that webcomics may revolutionize the way long-form comics are created and read.
 The Right Number uses Flash animation to create a seamless transition between any two panels.
 The webcomic is set up so that at the center of each screen-filling panel lies a very small version of the next panel.
 The reader can click on an arrow below the webcomic or use the navigation keys to zoom in on this tiny panel so that it in turn fills the screen.
 McCloud described this layout as a "long chain of panels, one behind the other, with a hole in the center of each of them; so the reader is successively moving in on each of the panels in order to see the next."
 The layout of The Right Number preserves a visual link between panels or pages that traditional webcomics lack, as readers aren't taken out of the experience as they may when using a hyperlink to move to the next page.
 The Right Number has an advantage over infinitely-scrollable webcomics in that it preserves the rhythm of reading the comic, while scrollers may start to "drag on and on."
 The time the webcomic spends zooming in on panels forces the reader to pace themselves.

 Synopsis

 The Right Number follows a man who accidentally meets up with a stranger rather than his own girlfriend after misdialing a phone call.
-The woman he meets looks, sounds, and acts significantly like his wife, however, and the protagonist finds that this girl is a "better version" of his girlfriend.
+The woman he meets looks and behaves significantly like his girlfriend, and the protagonist finds that she is a "better version" of his girlfriend.
 He starts to experiment with his phone, and discovers a pattern where women with similar phone numbers have similar character traits.
 He then abuses this system to find the perfect girlfriend, as he starts to obsess over the smallest details.
 McCloud describes The Right Number as "a story about obsession" and calls this a theme he returns to often.
 In an interview with Joe Zabel, McCloud said that he is "pessimistic about the wisdom of trying to find the perfect mate," which is what the protagonist of his webcomic fails to understand.